vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the afternoon/evening, I made a trip to Berkeley Bowl and Walgreens.
 The Berkeley Bowl food purchases are recorded in [food_purchases.sql](../../sql/food_purchases.sql).

+## Friday August 9

+In the morning, I made a trip for some tax-related administrative work (copying/printing etc.) and also picked up a package from the Amazon Hub Locker at ASUC Berkeley.